orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-27-testing-for-existence-of-controller-middlewares-in-laravel-without-invoking-them.md

     ->name('createPost');
 ```

-This controller uses middlewares to make sure user
+This controller uses middleware to make sure the user
 - signed in
 - has verified email
-- has role of editor
+- has the role of editor
 - has permission to post

-Additionally, because it is a web controller it needs to have web middleware on it too.
+Additionally, because it is a web controller it needs to have `web` middleware on it too.
-How do we test against this controller and assert that all middlewares assign to it.
-Writing and running dedicated test cases it not an option, they are repetitive, boring and hard to setup...
+How do we test against this controller and assert that all middlewares are assigned to it?
+As we said writing and running dedicated test cases is not an option, they are repetitive, boring, and hard to set up...

 But here’s the trick.
-Since all controllers get registered within Laravel once framework boots up, all assigned middlewares also get registered.
+Since all controllers get registered within Laravel once the framework boots up, all assigned middlewares also get registered.
-This means we can query Laravel's route registrar for specific route and get the list of assigned middlewares to it!
+This means we can query Laravel's route registrar for a specific route with a name and get the list of assigned middlewares to it!
 Here's how we can do it:

 ```php